-Thus yielding a distribution of 4500 simulations of ΣN, NO, and NL spanning the 1959 to 2010 observational period.
+Thus yielding a distribution of 4500 simulations of NO, and NL spanning the 1959 to 2010 observational period.
 From these simulations we estimate the significance of observed trends in ΣN, NO, NL, and AF over the last 5 decades as well as decadal changes in the mean value as well as the variance.

 Results: sources of error and their impact on uptake uncertainty